Easy 7-ingredient Flourless Gluten Free Pumpkin Muffins made with no oil or refined sugar and packed with 6g of protein! So moist and fluffy.

 - 1 tsp baking soda

 - Preheat oven to 350 degrees Fahrenheit.
 Grease a muffin tin liberally with cooking spray or line with paper liners/silicone baking cups.

 - Blend all ingredients in a food processor or high speed blender.
 Alternatively, you can whisk together all ingredients in a large mixing bowl.
 The batter will be runny, that's ok.
 Fold in any add-ins of choice if desired, like ½ cup of chocolate chips or chopped walnuts.

 - Divide batter evenly into muffin tin.
 Bake for 20-25 minutes (mine took 23 minutes), or until a knife comes out clean.
 Allow muffins cool for at least 20 minutes before removing from the pan and cooling on a wire rack.

-*NUT BUTTER OPTIONS: My friend made these with natural peanut butter (the drippy kind from Costco) and said they worked great!
+*NUT BUTTER OPTIONS: My friend made these with natural drippy peanut butter (the drippy kind) and said they worked great!
 They will have a stronger peanut flavor, though.
-I would not use peanut butter spread like Jif or Skippy.
-For a nut free version, use sunflower seed butter.
+Use sunflower seed butter for nut free.
 Cashew butter also works.

-STORAGE: Store muffins in an air-tight container on the counter for up to 3 days and then transfer any leftovers to the fridge.
+STORAGE: Store in an air-tight container on the counter for up to 3 days and then transfer any leftovers to the fridge.
 They will last up to a week in the refrigerator.
-To freeze muffins, place in a freezer bag in an even layer.
-They will stay fresh for up to 3 months.
-You can thaw them on the counter when you’re ready to eat or microwave them individually.